jinzzsam/Jincy-sNaiveBayesianAlgorithm/README.md

-# Jincy-sNaiveBayesianAlgorithm
+# Jincy-sNaiveBayesAlgorithm
-Naive Bayesian Algorithm in Java
+Naive Bayes Algorithm in Java

-Here is a Naive Bayesian Algorithm program in java that takes a data table as input and classifies a new input based on the data table.
+Here is a Naive Bayes Algorithm program in java that takes a data table as input and classifies a new input based on the data table.

 The program will also display all the probability calculations.